-iv Southern and Eastern Africa Consortium for Monitoring Educational Quality v Analysis Programme of the CONFEMEN Education Systems.

-vi This has been calculated using the IMF's World Economic Outlook database and the OECD's Creditor Reporting system vii These figures differ to those in Table 1 as they consider all countries who have data in the period 2012-2017.
+iv Southern and Eastern Africa Consortium for Monitoring Educational Quality vi This has been calculated using the IMF's World Economic Outlook database and the OECD's Creditor Reporting system vii These figures differ to those in Table 1 as they consider all countries who have data in the period 2012-2017.
 Analysis for Table 1 only took those countries, which had data for both the period 2000-05 and 2012-17.